srdjanStankovic/Sonoff-WolkAbout-firmware/README.md

  # TODO/IMPROVEMENTS
   * use LED as a signal for different stages of firmware:
-    * blink fast is WiFi unreachable
+    * blink fast when WiFi is unreachable
-    * blink slowly is Connection with WA is lost and can't be reestablished
+    * blink slowly when Connection with WA is lost and can't be reestablished